• Skip to primary navigation

 Notes

-Many date slice or dadelvinger recipes also add in Glacé Cherries (candied cherries), I'm not a fan so left them out.
-If adding candied cherries, I would add about half to a third a cup.
+Many date slice or dadelvinger recipes also add in Glacé Cherries (candied cherries),if adding candied cherries, I would add about half to a third a cup.

 This recipe can easily be doubled and placed in a 9"x9" cake tin.